 4. Pricing Strategy

 Analyzing new competitors’ pricing reveals their strategy, market positioning, and target customer segment.
-One common strategy new competitors follow is to capture customers by undercutting incumbent prices.
+One common strategy new competitors follow is to capture customers by undercutting existing pricing models.
 And if their offering is better and prices are lower, you’d have to lower your prices to retain your customers.

 You could rely on your loyal customers to share these details to find new competitors’ pricing.
 Or, you could hire a third-party CI company to get their pricing details.
 You could also try your luck and directly call them and ask for the prices of their offerings.
 Sometimes, over-enthusiastic sales reps share detailed pricing models and other useful information.